aws/aws-advanced-nodejs-wrapper/docs/using-the-nodejs-wrapper/using-plugins/UsingTheGlobalDbReadWriteSplittingPlugin.md

 await client.connect();
 ```

-If you would like to use the GDB read/write splitting plugin without the failover plugin, make sure you have the `gdbReadWriteSplitting` plugin in the `plugins` property, and that the failover plugin is not part of it.
+If you would like to use the GlobalDb read/write splitting plugin without the failover plugin, make sure you have the `gdbReadWriteSplitting` plugin in the `plugins` property, and that the failover plugin is not part of it.

 ```typescript
 const params = {